What is Health at every size (HAES)®?

-The Association for Size Diversity and Health (ASDAH) and HAES Australia Inc affirm a holistic definition of health, which cannot be characterized as simply the absence of physical or mental illness, limitation, or disease.
+The Association for Size Diversity and Health (ASDAH) and Size Inclusive Health Australia affirm a holistic definition of health, which cannot be characterised as simply the absence of physical or mental illness, limitation, or disease.
 Rather, health exists on a continuum that varies with time and circumstance for each individual.
 Health should be conceived as a resource or capacity available to all regardless of health condition or ability level, and not as an outcome or objective of living.
 Pursuing health is neither a moral imperative nor an individual obligation, and health status should never be used to judge, oppress, or determine the value of an individual.

 The Health At Every Size® Principles are:

-The HAES Australia Position Statement on Weight Neutral Care clarifies how these principles are applied to the health support of individuals.
+The Size Inclusive Health Australia Position Statement on Weight Neutral Care clarifies how these principles are applied to the health support of individuals.

 Glossary of terms